brainglobe/brainglobe.github.io/_sources/documentation/brainglobe-atlasapi/index.md.txt

 The brainglobe atlas API deals with this problem by providing a common interface for programmers to download and process data from multiple sources.

-Each atlas consists of data files in a common format:

-* A "reference" image of a brain (`.tiff`)
-* An "annotation" image, with each brain region defined by a unique pixel value (`.tiff`)
-* Meshes defining the surface of each brain region (`.obj`)
-* A mapping of brain region pixel value to region name, and structure hierarchy (`.json`)
-* Metadata defining the shape, orientation etc. of the data, and other info such as animal species and authors (`.json`)

 ## Atlases available